ashurudra09/C-Shell/README.md

 *   **Centralized State Management:** A `ShellState` struct holds all global shell information (e.g., current directories, history, background processes), preventing the need to pass many arguments between functions.
 *   **Persistent History:** Command history is saved to a file and reloaded across sessions.
 *   **Resource Management:** All dynamically allocated memory is intended to be freed on exit to prevent memory leaks.
-*   **Background Process Notifications:** The shell provides clear, asynchronous notifications about the state of background jobs.

 ---